Millions of people suffer from migraines, a debilitating neurological disorder.

 “Modern life doesn’t allow us to do this often,” says Segil.
 “Simply relaxing or taking a few minutes to relax in a quiet and dark space often aborts headaches.”

-A neurologist can help you develop a medication or supplement regimen that suits your individual circumstances.
+A neurologist can help you develop a medication or supplement regimen that suits your circumstances.
 They can also provide tips to help you identify and avoid your migraine triggers.

 If you don’t already have a neurologist, ask your primary care doctor about finding one.